cwisniew/rptools-dev-doc/docs/networking/authentication.md

 ```

 ## Player using shared password authentication
 If the player is not blocked and is authentiating with a shared password the following authentication/handsake squence occurs.
 As a shared password could be per player or role based (i.e. a single password for players and another single password for GMs) the server creates a challenge for both GM and Player and which ever the client can respond to determines the role.
-If a password database is used where the role is recorded and the Server knows if the player is a GM or not then a new random password will be used to encrypt the non pertinant handshake challenge ensureing it could never match.
+If a password database is used where the role is recorded and the Server knows if the player is a GM or not then a new random password will be used to encrypt the non pertinant handshake challenge ensureing it should never match.

 ```mermaid